What is Gauge Chart in Excel?

 - Step 7: Right, click on the bottom slice of pie.
 Click on a format data point.

-- Step 9: Now here is Gauge Chart which looks like a speedometer in excel.
+- Step 9: Now, here is a Gauge Chart, which looks like a speedometer in excel.
 Add a Chart Title to it.

 In this chart, the right-hand side slice of grey color shows the profit which shows in our which we have selected while preparing the gauge chart.